morninj/django-docker/README.md

     $ cd django-docker

 (Mac users should clone it to a directory under `/Users` because of a [Docker bug](https://blog.docker.com/2014/10/docker-1-3-signed-images-process-injection-security-options-mac-shared-directories/) involving Mac shared directories.)

+You can also fork this repo or pull it as  image from Docker Hub as [`morninj/django-docker`](https://hub.docker.com/r/morninj/django-docker/).

 Update the `origin` to point to your own Git repo: